Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Proposed Approach

 Including the auxiliary tasks and additional regularization hyperparameters commonly used in representation learning, we rewrite the loss function as:

-The loss function described in \autoref{eq:objective_final} includes additional regularization that can be used to balance the contribution of different terms.
+The loss function described in \autoref{eq:objective_final} includes additional regularization hyperparameters that can be used to balance the contribution of different terms.
 These are included for completeness, and are not used in the experiments described in Section \ref{section:case_studies}.
 A scaling factor $\beta > 0$ on the KLD is commonly included in the ELBO as a means of adjusting the strength of the regularization imposed by the KLD term, and to control the capacity of the probabilistic encoder.
 It is often beneficial to begin training with $\beta = 0$ and gradually increase it to $\beta = 1$ using an annealing scheme such as the one proposed by \cite{Bowman2016}.
 Annealing $\beta$ can prevent the model from getting stuck in local minima of the KLD, and the posterior distribution from degenerating to the prior distribution.
 Conversely, setting $\beta > 1$ can promote unsupervised disentanglement \citep{Higgins2016}.
-Additionally, the log-likelihood function $\log p_{\mathrm{\theta}}(\bm{x} | \bm{z}_{\mathrm{x}}, \bm{z}_{\mathrm{c}}, \bm{z}_{\mathrm{y}})$, and auxiliary decoders $\log r_{\mathrm{\psi}_\mathrm{c}}(\bm{c} | \bm{z}_{\mathrm{c}})$ and $\log r_{\mathrm{\psi}_\mathrm{y}}(\bm{y} | \bm{z}_{\mathrm{y}})$ are assigned weights $\alpha_\mathrm{x}$, $\alpha_\mathrm{c}$ and $\alpha_\mathrm{y}$ respectively to allow for balancing the relative strength of these terms.
+The impact of $\beta$ is extensively discussed in the relevant literature, provided in Section \ref{section:previous_work}.
+Additionally, the log-likelihood function $\log p_{\mathrm{\theta}}(\bm{x} | \bm{z}_{\mathrm{x}}, \bm{z}_{\mathrm{c}}, \bm{z}_{\mathrm{y}})$, and auxiliary decoders $\log r_{\mathrm{\psi}_\mathrm{c}}(\bm{c} | \bm{z}_{\mathrm{c}})$ and $\log r_{\mathrm{\psi}_\mathrm{y}}(\bm{y} | \bm{z}_{\mathrm{y}})$ are assigned weights $\alpha_\mathrm{x}$, $\alpha_\mathrm{c}$ and $\alpha_\mathrm{y}$ respectively to allow for balancing the relative strength of these terms (see e.g. \citep{Joy2022, Ilse2020, Sun2022}).
+It is important to note that using values other than unity for $\alpha_\mathrm{x}, \alpha_\mathrm{c}, \alpha_\mathrm{y}$ and $\beta$ can have a significant impact on the interpretation of the ELBO and the inferred posterior distribution.
 Details of the implementation can be found in Appendix \ref{appendix:appendix_A}.